cfpb-sandbox/design-system/docs/components/heroes.md

   ##### Heading

-  Headings should communicate what the user can learn from the page or the benefit the page provides.
+  Communicate what the user can learn from the page or the benefit the page provides.
+Actionable, descriptive, orienting statements work best.

   Headings should be a single phrase, preferably one line at the largest breakpoint.
 Take care to avoid orphaned text.

   Headings should not include a period at the end.
 Question marks can be used when a question is asked, but avoid phrasing heroes as questions.
-Actionable, descriptive, orienting statements work best.

   * One-line (at largest breakpoint): 41 characters maximum